The Replacements (band): Legacy

 Indie rock band Art Brut released a song titled "The Replacements" on their third album (Art Brut vs. Satan), in which singer Eddie Argos expresses both appreciation for the band, and incredulousness over the fact he was not already familiar with their music.

 Their songs have been used in many feature films.
 "Treatment Bound" was used in the official soundtrack for Jackass Number Two.
 The 1998 teen comedy film Can't Hardly Wait is named after their single, and the song itself plays over the end credits.
 The song "I Will Dare" is sung by Keanu Reeves and Cameron Diaz in the car in Feeling Minnesota.
 Lou and Nick contemplate their lives and the possibility of changing the past in the 2010 comedy Hot Tub Time Machine while "I Will Dare" plays in the background.

 "I'll Be You" plays during Jerry's bachelor party in the 1996 romantic comedy-drama sports film Jerry Maguire.
 The 2009 Greg Mottola film, Adventureland, opens with "Bastards of Young".
-The song "Unsatisfied" is also used in the film during the bus ride to New York.
+The song "Unsatisfied" is used in the film during the bus ride to New York.
 The song was also featured in the 1994 film Airheads and the 2016 film Ordinary World.
-The fictional band the Fingers, in the movie Losers Take All, gets its big break by securing a gig opening for The Replacements.
+The fictional band the Fingers, in the movie Losers Take All, gets their big break by securing a gig opening for the Replacements.
 "Within Your Reach" was used in the 1989 film Say Anything.
 "Here Comes a Regular" was on the episode "Rigby's Graduation Day Special" on Cartoon Network's Regular Show.
 "Here Comes a Regular" was on the episode "The Wind That Blew My Heart Away" on One Tree Hill.
 Peyton's mother describes the song as "the happiest" and it is heard playing in the episode.
-Here Comes A Regular also appeared in the final episode of the Netflix series 13 Reasons Why.
+"Here Comes a Regular" also appeared in the final episode of the Netflix series 13 Reasons Why.

-In what could be considered the only case of The Replacements somewhat receiving any official recording industry accolades, the band's biographist Bob Mehr received the Best Album Notes trophy at the 63rd Annual Grammy Awards in 2021 for his liner notes on the 2019 box set Dead Man's Pop, which is in itself an anniversary reissue of their 1989 album Don't Tell a Soul.
+In what could be considered the only case of the Replacements receiving any official recording industry accolades, the band's biographer Bob Mehr received the Best Album Notes trophy at the 63rd Annual Grammy Awards in 2021 for his liner notes on the 2019 box set Dead Man's Pop, which is itself an anniversary reissue of their 1989 album Don't Tell a Soul.